RDM3DC/PR-RootCAD/README.md

 - Style: keep functions small, document edge cases, and add a GIF where possible.
 - PRs: include before/after screenshots or GIFs for UI/repair changes.

-See `CONTRIBUTING.md` (or open an issue if you don’t see it yet).
+See `CONTRIBUTING.md` (or open an issue if you donâ€™t see it yet).

-## 🧾 License
+## ðŸ§¾ License

-This project’s licensing is in [LICENSE](LICENSE).
-If you’re unsure about commercial use, open a discussion.
+This projectâ€™s licensing is in [LICENSE](LICENSE).
+If youâ€™re unsure about commercial use, open a discussion.

-## 🆘 Support
+## ðŸ†˜ Support

 - Discussions / Q&A: GitHub Discussions
 - Bugs: GitHub Issues (attach sample files)
 - Commercial / pilots: email (listed in repo profile)

-## 🚀 Kickstarter (Scope B)
+## ðŸš€ Kickstarter (Scope B)

-We’re preparing a Kickstarter to accelerate the Playground Suite to 1.0 (Windows first, Linux/macOS next), expand hyperbolic tools, and polish FreeCAD/Blender integrations.
+Weâ€™re preparing a Kickstarter to accelerate the Playground Suite to 1.0 (Windows first, Linux/macOS next), expand hyperbolic tools, and polish FreeCAD/Blender integrations.
 Interested?
 Watch the repo and star it; teaser GIFs live in `gifs_lite_pack/`.

-## 📣 Changelog (snippet)
+## ðŸ“£ Changelog (snippet)

-- **v0.1-alpha** — Playground launch: param editors, STL repair, STL export, basic toolpath preview
+- **v0.1-alpha** â€” Playground launch: param editors, STL repair, STL export, basic toolpath preview
-- **v0.1.1** — Hyperbolic presets, GIF export, save/load presets
+- **v0.1.1** â€” Hyperbolic presets, GIF export, save/load presets
-- **v0.2-beta** — 3MF export, G-code v2, Undo/Redo, FreeCAD parity, Blender panel updates
+- **v0.2-beta** â€” 3MF export, G-code v2, Undo/Redo, FreeCAD parity, Blender panel updates

 (See Releases for signed builds and hashes.)

-## 🙌 Credits
+## ðŸ™Œ Credits

 AdaptiveCAD by Ryan McKenna (RDM3DC) and collaborators.
 Thanks to the open-source CAD/geometry community and everyone testing early builds.